RelationalAI CLI

 command:

-rai exec my-database --code "def output=fourcols"
+rai exec my_database --code="def output=fourcols"

 This gives the following output: